renggli/dart-more/README.md

 import 'package:more/tuple.dart';
 ```

+### Contributing

+The goal of the library is to provide a loose collection of carefully curated utilities that are not provided by the Dart standard library.
+All features must be well tested.
+New features must have significant advantages over alternatives, such as code reduction, readability improvement, speed increase, memory reduction, or improved accuracy.
+In case of doubt, consider filing a feature request before filing a pull request.

 ### History

 This library started in April 2013 as I was working through the puzzles of [Project Euler](https://projecteuler.net/) and encountered some missing features in Dart.
 Over time the library grew and became _more_ useful in many other places, so I created this reusable library.